adilyoltay/heartpy-enhanced-cpp/docs/MOBILE_QUICKSTART.md

 cd ios && pod install && cd ..
 ```

 No additional Android linking steps are required for modern RN (autolinking).
+The native module builds its C++ core and vendored KissFFT automatically.

 ---